Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 - int
 - bool

-If using a factor variable, it is recommend you use strings instead, e.g. "male" and "female".
+If using a factor variable, it is recommended you use strings instead, e.g. "male" and "female".
 We are currently working to extend functionality to be able to handle complex data types, as well as infer the signature of user functions, so users won't need to manually enter the schemas.

 The publish function will return a lists of lists.
-The first list contains the details of the web service.
+The first list contains the details of the web service including the Web Service URL, API Key and Help Page URL.
+Using the URL and API Key, you can call the web service from web and mobile clients to make real time predictions.

 The second list contains a list of the endpoints of the web service.
 Please refer to the example for how to programmatically use the return values to consume the new web service.

 You are also able to update your function with one line.
 Note that this also requires passing the input and output schemas of the function.